Jaroslav Hašek

-Jaroslav Hašek ([ˈjaroslaf ˈɦaʃɛk]; 1883–1923) was a Czech writer, humorist, satirist, journalist, bohemian and anarchist.
-He is best known for his novel The Fate of the Good Soldier Švejk during the World War, an unfinished collection of farcical incidents about a soldier in World War I and a satire on the ineptitude of authority figures.
+Jaroslav Hašek ([ˈjaroslaf ˈɦaʃɛk]; 1883–1923) was a Czech writer, humorist, satirist, journalist, bohemian, first anarchist and then communist, and commissar of the Red Army against the Czechoslovak Legion.
+He is best known for his novel The Fateful Adventures of the Good Soldier Švejk During the World War, an unfinished novel about a soldier in World War I and a satire on the ineptitude of authority figures.
 The novel has been translated into about 60 languages, making it the most translated novel in Czech literature.

 Life

 Jaroslav Hašek's paternal ancestors were farmers rooted in Mydlovary in South Bohemia.
 Hašek's grandfather from his father's side, František Hašek, was a member of the Czech Landtag and later also the so-called Kromeriz convention.
 He was also involved in barricade fights in Prague in 1848.
 According to some rumors, he worked with Mikhail Bakunin during his stay in Bohemia in 1849.

 The family of his mother, Katherine, née Jarešová, was also from South Bohemia.
 His grandfather Antonín Jareš and his great-grandfather Matěj Jareš were pond-keepers of the Schwarzenberg princes in Krč village No. 32.

-His father, Josef Hašek, a mathematics teacher and religious fanatic, died early of alcohol intoxication.
+His father, Josef Hašek, a deeply religious mathematics teacher, died early of alcohol intoxication.
 He put an end to himself due to pain caused by cancer.
 Poverty then forced his mother Kateřina with three children to move more than fifteen times.

 At the age of four, the doctor diagnosed a heart defect and "stunted thyroid gland" in little Jaroslav.
 Because of this, he spent a lot of time in the country, with his grandfather from his mother's side, in the so-called Ražice dam-house, especially with his younger brother Bohuslav.
 In his childhood, Jaroslav was jealous of Bohuslav and even tried several times to hurt him as a baby.
 Later they had an extremely strong relationship and traveled together a lot on foot.
 Bohuslav drank himself to death one year after Jaroslav's death.